 An application may earn up to a total of 100 points based on the following factors.
 Descriptions of the activities constituting these factors are provided.
+An additional 5 points may be awarded for addressing the Competitive Preference Priority, which is discussed further below.

-- A. Significance (15 points). - 1.
-The extent to which the proposed project involves the development or demonstration of promising new strategies that build on, or are alternatives to, existing strategies - B. Strategy to Scale (35 points). - 1.
-The extent to which the applicant identifies a specific strategy or strategies that address a particular barrier or barriers that prevented the applicant, in the past, from reaching the level of scale that is proposed in the application.
+A. Significance (15 points).

+1. The extent to which the proposed project involves the development or demonstration of promising new strategies that build on, or are alternatives to, existing strategies

+B. Strategy to Scale (40 points).

+- 1. The extent to which the applicant identifies a specific strategy or strategies that address a particular barrier or barriers that prevented the applicant, in the past, from reaching the level of scale that is proposed in the application.
 (10 points) - 2.
 The adequacy of the management plan to achieve the objectives of the proposed project on time and within budget, including clearly defined responsibilities, timelines, and milestones for accomplishing project tasks.
 (5 points) - 3.
 The applicant's capacity (e.g., in terms of qualified personnel, financial resources, or management capacity) to bring the proposed project to scale on a national or regional level working directly, or through partners, during the grant period.
 (10 points) - 4.
 The mechanisms the applicant will use to broadly disseminate information on its project so as to support further development or replication.
-(10 points) - C. Quality of the Project Design (15 points). - 1.
-The extent to which there is a conceptual framework underlying the proposed research or demonstration activities and the quality of that framework.
-(5 points) - 2.
-The extent to which the goals, objectives, and outcomes to be achieved by the proposed project are clearly specified and measurable.
-(5 points) - 3.
-The extent to which the design of the proposed project is appropriate to, and will successfully address, the needs of the target population or other identified needs.
+(10 points) - 5.
+The likely utility of the products (such as information, materials, processes, or techniques) that will result from the proposed project, including the potential for their being used effectively in a variety of other settings.
 (5 points)